newscoop/plugin-NewscoopPaywallBundle/README.md

 ```
 Plugin will be installed to your project's `newscoop/plugins/Newscoop` directory.

-### Step 2: Import currencies
+### Step 2: Import currencies (optional)

 To make use of the paywall and to be able to create new subscriptions, currencies needs to be defined.
-This can be done manually as well as automatically, we recommend the second option.
+This can be done manually (in the plugin backend) as well as automatically, we recommend the second option.

 Run command: